THE GRENDEL FAQ

 - James Turnbull (2012)

 Grendel is a comic created by Matt Wagner.
-Under the Grendel title, Wagner has published some 60 odd stories about the character.
+Under the Grendel title, Wagner has published well over 100 stories about the character since 1982.
 The book is highly experimental in terms of story-telling, but under Wagner's guidance has still managed to maintain a consistent quality.
 Wagner, a somewhat sporadic creator, has done his most work with the Grendel character to date.

 See Section 05: Who is Matt Wagner?